mjcumming/OpenHAB-4-Occupancy-Manager/README.md

 - **Hierarchical Location Structure**: Supports complex control and event propagation across different levels, from individual locations to the entire home.
 - **Ease of Use**: Encapsulates all necessary logic within the module, shifting the focus from coding to configuring, thereby making occupancy management more accessible.

-## Target Audience

-The Occupancy Manager is ideal for homeowners, hobbyists, and professional integrators using OpenHAB 4 for home automation.
-It is especially valuable for those looking to implement advanced, occupancy-based automation in a user-friendly manner.

 ## Installation

 Installing the Occupancy Manager module is a quick process.
 Follow these instructions to get started: